Assertiveness Skills Training

 Assertiveness is being clear about your own position, communicating this to others, and accepting their positions.
 Essentially it involves taking responsibility for your feelings and beliefs and not attempting to justify them.
 Assertiveness means standing up for your rights without violating the rights of others.

 However, there is a fine line between being assertive and being perceived as aggressive; in particular women in leadership and management positions are often described as aggressive, when in fact they are only being assertive.
+All training modules can be delivered virtually in 2 - 3 hour interactive sessions.

 - Identified where they are and where they need to be on the Assertiveness Continuum and moved nearer their goal